mmbman/Katagiri/fukanzazengi-notes.md

 >
 > [SZ] The true vehicle is self-sufficient.
 What need is there for special effort?
 >
-> [EB] The Dharma-vehicle is free and untrammelled.
+> [EB] The Dharma-vehicle is free and untrammeled.
 What need is there for one’s concentrated effort?
 >
 > [KR] The dharma vehicle is free and unrestricted, why should we expend sustained effort?